maargenton/go-testpredicate/README.md

 ## Additional packages

-- `slogtest` defines `Recorder` as a `slog.Handler` that records all logged messages and attributes, and an helper function `WithSlogRecorder()` that temporarily installs a `Recorder` as the default `slog.Handler` for the duration of a function.
+- `slogtest` defines `Recorder` as a `slog.Handler` that records all logged messages and attributes, and a helper function `WithSlogRecorder()` that temporarily installs a `Recorder` as the default `slog.Handler` for the duration of a function.
 This allows for capture and suppression of log messages emitted during a test, and for assertions on the captured log